DecisionsDev/decision-engine-observer-sample/README.md

 This project has a few sample rules (rule "RuleA", and decision table "RuleB").
 These are filler rules, just created so that there are rules to run in the ruleflow.

-#### Functions ("initialize" and "finalize"):

-The function "initialize" creates a new response object, calls the BOM method add with the created response as the parameter.
-The function "finalize" calls the BOM method remove to remove the observer, and print the messages it has stored.

 #### Ruleflow ("Main flow"):

-This calls the function "initialize" at the start, then runs the rules, and finally calls the function "finalize" during cleanup.
+At the beginning, this calls the BOM method add with the created response as the parameter, then runs the rules, and finally calls the BOM method remove to remove the observer during cleanup.

 #### Variables: